-According to the National Fluid Power Association (the fluid power industry's trade association in the U.S.), the U.S. index of shipments of hydraulic products decreased 13% during the first nine months of 2024 compared to the first nine months of the prior year while the U.S. index of orders of hydraulic products declined 14% during the same period.
-Monthly shipments and orders continue to trend downward, declining about 18% and 19%, respectively, for the three months ended September 28, 2024 over the year ago period, and 8% and 3%, respectively, compared to the previous quarter.
-In Europe, the CEMA Business Barometer reported in September 2024 that the general business climate index for the European agricultural machinery industry has improved slightly but business continues to be at a very low level compared to prior years.
-The CEMA Barometer report also indicated that incoming orders both within and outside of Europe remain below prior year levels and there are no European markets with positive confidence levels.
-The CECE (Committee for European Construction Equipment) September report noted that the sales and order trends in Europe continue to be depressed and that a near term pessimistic outlook remains.
-The general economic climate was the number one reported factor limiting sales.
+According to the National Fluid Power Association (the fluid power industry's trade association in the U.S.), the U.S. index of shipments of hydraulic products decreased 16% during the first three months of 2025 compared to the first three months of the prior year while the U.S. index of orders of hydraulic products declined 12% during the same period.
+In Europe, the CEMA Business Barometer reported in March 2025 that the general business climate index for the European agricultural machinery industry has improved with both the current business sentiment and expectations for turnover in the next six months trending upward in Q1.
+The CEMA Barometer report also indicated that the improvement was reflected for most European markets with Poland, Spain and Italy leading the European market ranking.
+The CECE (Committee for European Construction Equipment) March report noted that the business climate was flat for the month after reporting four consecutive months of improvement in February.
+The order intake remains in line with prior years for both European and international markets, signaling that sales may be nearing their trough.
+Concerns about the general economic climate was the number one reported limiting factor while the uncertain tariff situation in the U.S. was reported to have caused evaluations of the North American market to deteriorate.